mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/memory-and-caching.typ

   caption: [Two store instructions and two load instructions executing on different cores] )<lst:ordering-example>

-The most important thing to recognise about memory models is that the _observed order_ of memory accesses not necessarily corresponds to the _program order_.
+The most important thing to recognise about consistency models is that the _observed order_ of memory accesses not necessarily corresponds to the _program order_.
 The program order is the order in which the instructions appear in the program during correct execution.

 ==== The Effect of Caching